-Distribution: In the Cascades of Washington; Alaska south to Washington.
+Distribution: Occurring in the Cascades Range in Washington; Alaska to Washington.

 Growth Duration: Perennial

 Fibrous-rooted perennial with a woody base, the stems 0.5-3 dm. tall, glabrous below the inflorescence.